 With these tips, I have no doubt that you’ll be able to go forth and enjoy your experience of running trails for the first time in your life.
 It may be one of the most transformational experiences of your life, too, if you let it.
 Go in with an open mind, and savor every part of the exploration.

 What are your favorite tips for trail running?
-We love feedback, post your comment below or join us in our forums and community!
+We love feedback, post your comments below!